loef/SmoOnlineServer/Server/JsonApi/README.md

 A complete request can have a size of up to 512 characters (arbitrary limit that could be increased if needed).

-The first 22 bytes of binary data returned from the server (`InitPacket`) need to be ignored to parse the rest as valid JSON.

 ---

 Every request to the server needs to be authorized by containing a secret token.